UK rejects Trump call for Farage as US envoy

 Story highlights

-- Farage says endorsement was 'bolt from the blue'
+- Farage says endorsement was "bolt from the blue"

-London (CNN)The UK has rejected a suggestion by Donald Trump that it should appoint the figurehead of the Brexit movement, Nigel Farage, as ambassador to the US.
+London (CNN)The UK has rejected a suggestion by US President-elect Donald Trump that it should appoint the figurehead of the Brexit movement, Nigel Farage, as ambassador to the US.

-President-elect Trump caused diplomatic ripples when he said on Twitter that Farage, interim leader of the rightwing UK Independence Party, would "do a great job" in the post.
+Trump caused diplomatic ripples when he said on Twitter that Farage, interim leader of the anti-immigrant UK Independence Party (UKIP), would "do a great job" in the post.

-But a spokesman for British Prime Minister Theresa May's office blocked the idea, telling CNN that the position was filled.
+A spokesman for the office of British Prime Minister Theresa May blocked the idea, telling CNN the UK appoints its own ambassadors and that the position was filled.

 Trump's expression of a preference for UK ambassador to Washington was a startling break with diplomatic protocol.
 It is unheard of in recent years for any US official to make such a suggestion to an ally.

-The President-elect's Twitter post placed the UK government in an awkward diplomatic spot.
+It was particularly awkward for the UK as Farage has long been a thorn in the side of May's Conservative party.
+UKIP's political surge forced her predecessor, David Cameron, into holding a referendum on Britain's membership of the European Union.
+That ended in the shock vote to leave the EU and Cameron's political downfall.

+Britain put its best diplomatic face on Trump's unexpected intervention.
 "There is no vacancy.
 We already have an excellent ambassador to the US," the Downing Street spokesman said.

+"We have a first-rate ambassador in Washington doing a very good job of relating both with the present administration and with the administration to be, and there is no vacancy for that position."

-Kim Darroch took up that role in January, with three decades of diplomatic experience under his belt.
+Kim Darroch took up the role of US ambassador in January, with three decades of diplomatic experience under his belt.
 His career has focused on national security and European Union policy issues.

-Farage on Tuesday responded to Trump's public endorsement, saying on Twitter that he was "in a good position" to help the bilateral relationship.
+Farage responded to Trump's public endorsement Tuesday, saying on Twitter that he was "in a good position" to help the bilateral relationship.

 In an article for Breitbart News, formerly run by Trump's chief strategist Steve Bannon, Farage said he was surprised by Trump's tweet.
-It was a "bolt from the blue", he wrote, and called for the British government to take note.
-"The world has changed and its time that Downing Street did too," he said.
+It was a "bolt from the blue," he wrote, and called for the British government to take note.
+"The world has changed and it's time that Downing Street did too," he said.

 Farage told CNN's Richard Quest after Trump's election that he doubted he would be offered the role of ambassador, given his relationship with the governing party in the UK.